Abteck/age-calculator/README.md

 ### Useful resources

-- [https://www.google.com] - Google is always your friend because nobody is perfect.
-It hepled me alot and i fully recommend it to anyone facing difficulties with some syntax
+- [google](https://www.google.com) - Google is always your friend.
+It hepled me alot and I fully recommend it to anyone facing difficulties with some syntax

 ## Author